-Checkout Photos Of Annual Voodoo Taken Place In Benin Were Women Dance Naked
+Checkout Photos/Video Of Annual Voodoo Taken Place In Benin Were Women Dance Naked

 It is indeed baffling to know that this kind of voodoo still have a place in this modern century.
 More than thousands of voodoo followers on January 10th converged at the beach in Ouidah, Benin where they worship spirits and pay homage to the millions of slaves who have passed by this road, when Ouidah was a key location for slave trade in West Africa.